Apr 18, 2011

 Conservation groups Idaho Conservation League and Northwest Environmental Defense Center (NEDC) filed suit challenging Atlanta Gold’s failure to comply with its Clean Water Act permit in 2011, represented byAdvocates for the West attorney Kristin Ruether and NEDC attorney Andrew Hawley.

-Following our win on the merits earlier this year, Advocates for the West has asked the District Court of Idaho to hold Atlanta Gold accountable for its Clean Water Act violations by ordering it to clean up its act and pay about $3.5 million in penalties to the federal treasury.
+Following our win, Advocates for the West has asked the District Court of Idaho to hold Atlanta Gold accountable for its Clean Water Act violations by ordering it to clean up its act and pay about $3.5 million in penalties to the federal treasury.

 Specifically, we asked the Court to order Atlanta Gold to begin complying with its Clean Water Act permit in 90 days.
 This should spur Atlanta Gold to finally install an effective treatment plant to remove more arsenic and iron from its effluent flowing from a mine adit.